lgalbany/epessto/README.md

-# crispinho2020

-Repository of the 1st CRISPINHO workshop held in Granada on January 27-31 2020
+Repository of the ePESSTO+ meeting to be held in Granada on September 23-25 2020 (provided COVID-19 let us)